tomesink/obsidian/10 Projects/11 Now/Design Systems in Figma.md

 **Semantic** tokens give us context on *how* the token should be used.
 Semantic names convey *meaning*, *purpose*, and *how* and *where* the asset should be used.

 **Component specific** tokens provide more specific information on where the token is used.
+They are used in big systems on enterprise level.
+On smaller projects or designs

 ![[Pasted image 20240919120956.png]]